|

 the person concerned is a qualified journalist and

-- a document issued by his/her employer stating that the purpose of the
+- a document issued by his/her employer stating that the purpose of the journey

-journey is to carry out journalistic work;
+is to carry out journalistic work;

-(g) for persons participating in scientific, cultural and artistic
+(g) for persons participating in scientific, cultural and artistic activities,

-activities, including university and other exchange programmes:
+including university and other exchange programmes:

 - a written request from the host organisation (original);

-(h) for pupils, students, post-graduate students and accompanying teachers
+(h) for pupils, students, post-graduate students and accompanying teachers who

 - a written request (original) or